EllaBrands/stanDev/Introduction-to-Stan-for-New-Developers.md

 Every developer has their own local development setup, but we have compiled [various helpful ](https://github.com/stan-dev/stan/wiki/Dev:-Tricks) that you might find useful.

+## Project layout

+You can see the overarching Stan project structure [here](https://github.com/stan-dev/stan/wiki#github-repositories-and-submodule-relationships).
+Each of the repos can be worked on independently, though some will include others as git submodules if they are dependent.
+Each of the repos also has their own wiki!
+Don't forget to check that wiki homepage and search it for information that might be related to that subproject.

 ## Style

 In order to ensure that we can quickly read and understand contributions, consistent style is incredibly important.
 We have adopted conventions for [code quality](https://github.com/stan-dev/stan/wiki/Code-Quality) and [code style](https://github.com/stan-dev/stan/wiki/Coding-Style-and-Idioms) to which all contributions must conform.